shabanaalina14/BANKING-AND-FINANCE-DOMAIN-ETE-ML-/README.md

 These metrics help determine the effectiveness of the model in classifying customers as eligible or ineligible for loans based on the given features.

-## Contributing

-Contributions are welcome!
-If you want to improve or add to this project, feel free to submit a pull request or open an issue.

-1. Fork the repository.
-2. Create your branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README provides a detailed overview of the project, from the business problem to how to use the project and what technologies are involved.
-You can modify it to include more specifics depending on how the project is structured and the particular methods used.